How do I vote in the upcoming Israel elections? A step-by-step guide for first-time and rusty voters.

-In front of you, you will find a tray of white ballot slips with party identification details on them - the authorized representative letters.
-The party identification includes a one, two, three or four letter sequence for each political party.
+In front of you, on the table in the booth, you will find a tray of white ballot slips with party identification details on them - the authorized representative letters or party identification.
+The party identification includes a one, two, three or four letter sequence for each political party participating in the election round.
 Make sure you familiarize yourself with your chosen party's authorized representative letters.
-See details in the table below.
 Each ballot slip also has the full name of the party printed below the authorized representative letters.

 What if there is no ballot slip for the party I want to vote for?

-There are also plain white, blank ballot slips.
+There are also plain white, blank ballot slips that you can use.
 If you want to voice your abstention, insert one of the blank slips into the blue envelope.

 Any ballot slip that has been defaced in any way, will not be counted; tears, marks, scribbles etc.

 Check that both sides of the ballot slip have not been defaced.
 This is something often forgotten and any defacement on the underside of the ballot slip (intentional or not) will render your vote invalid.

 More than one ballot slip in the envelope?
 None of them will be counted